andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

   `Prerequisites : Kernel Methods, SVMs`

+  `TO DO: I haven't asked the question yet`

   The *radial basis function* kernel is a popular kernel function used in various kernelized learning algorithms.
 In particular, it is commonly used in support vector machine classification.
-The RBF kernel on two samples $\mathbf{x}$ and $\mathbf{x}'$, represented as feature vectors in some *input space*, is defined as:
+The RBF kernel on two samples $\mathbf{x}​$ and $\mathbf{x}'​$, represented as feature vectors in some *input space*, is defined as:
   $$
   K(\mathbf{x},\mathbf{x}')=e^{-\frac{||\mathbf{x}-\mathbf{x}'||^2}{2\sigma^2}}
   $$